ebd622/fe-crud/README.md

 ```

 After starting up the gateway, it will expose APIs via the port 8080.
 Try our the following requests via the gateway.
+When running a gateway in a docker container the
+following examples need ro tun in a docker-host.

 #### Happy flows:
 ```